Growth Mindset vs Fixed Mindset

 Based on Carol Dweck’s research.
 Referenced in multiple source notes about learning and development.

-Cognitive bias where people with low ability overestimate their competence, while high performers …
+- Dunning-Kruger Effect Cognitive bias where people with low ability overestimate their competence, …

-The false narrative that great work emerges from isolated individuals with superhuman talents.
+- Lone Genius Myth The false narrative that great work emerges from isolated individuals with …

-Resilience comes from flexibility, not rigidity - like redwoods that bend with the wind.
+- Flexibility Over Rigidity Resilience comes from flexibility, not rigidity - like redwoods that bend with …